-- Back by popular demand is the beer and food truck night July 27.
-A celebratory party for cast and attendees follows our final performance July 29.
+- Back by popular demand is Beer and Food Truck Night, starting at 6 p.m. prior to our July 27 performance.
+A celebratory party for cast and attendees follows our July 29 matinée.

-- Die Fledermaus will be performed in the MainStage Theater, Cultural Arts Building, on the UNCW campus.
+- Die Fledermaus is performed in the MainStage Theater, Cultural Arts Building, on the UNCW campus.
 View a map of the campus (the Cultural Arts Building is shown as CA on the map).
 Free parking is available in two adjacent lots.

 If you would like more information about Die Fledermaus, email email@example.com.

 TIPS ON PURCHASING TICKETS

 We’ve heard from some frustrated folks who have encountered electronic road bumps, and hope that the following information will be helpful.

 1. The least expensive way to purchase tickets for our productions is to call the Kenan Box Office (910 962-3500) during their hours of operation.
 This week, those hours are noon to 6 p.m., Monday-Friday.
 If you call the box office to order tickets, there is no ticket fee and Will Call services are free of charge.

 2. One hour prior to curtain time this Friday, July 27th and Sunday, July 29th, the box office in the Cultural Arts Building will be open and available for sales and Will Call pickup.